johnpapa/first-serverless-api/STEPS.md

 ### Data Inspection

-1. Everythign about debugging is here in the **Run and Debug** view
+1. Everything about debugging is here in the **Run and Debug** view
 1. Explore the variables windows
 1. Explore the Local and Closure lists
 1. Hover over the `products` array, notice how it is undefined